NTIG-Uppsala/frisorsaxe/README.md

    - Open the generateFile.py script.
    - Locate the selectedLanguage array in the script.
    - Add the language code (the same name used for the JSON object) to the selectedLanguage array as a string.
+Do not remove previous languages or locations in the array.

 4. **Add the Flag Image:**